HoBeedzc/obsidian-header-enhancer-plugin/README.md

 Here are some known bugs, I will fix them as soon as possible.
 - [ ] Header Auto Numbering will not work properly when the header contains `\t`.
 - [ ] When you change the header level, the auto number will not be updated immediately.
 You need move cursor to header line and press `Enter` key to update it.
-- [ ] Markdown Table may not work properly when the plugin is enabled.
+- [x] Markdown Table may not work properly when the plugin is enabled.
+(Solved in v0.0.5)

 ## Todo list
 - [ ] Support diffierent separator split auto-number and your header.(Now only supprot `\t`) - Header Auto Numbering